convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 Convertigo Server can be installed on different operating systems and application servers.
 The installation can be done on Windows or Linux operating systems.

-In standard, Convertigo Server installation is available as 2 packages:<br>
+Convertigo Server installation is available as 2 packaging type:<br>

- • convertigo-X.Y.Z.war file<br>
+* convertigo-X.Y.Z.war file
- • docker imagess
+* docker images

 ### Convertigo war file